You are here

 5. Cover or seal the hole on your water meter.
 Honey bees often move into the case that surrounds a water meter, even if it is embedded in the ground.
 Sometimes the solution is as easy as blocking the hole with duct tape or inserting a small stone to block the hole.

-6. Sewer vents and heater vents can also be places that afford entry.
+6. Sewer vents and heater vents can also be places that allow entry.
 These are more difficult to examine without getting on the roof, but they should be examined for proper sealing.

 7. Look for cracks or breaks in the siding of your house and repair them to avoid entry of honey bees behind the protective siding.

-8. Look for holes in hollow porch columns and other wooden support structures of the home and seal them.
+8. Look for holes in hollow porch columns and other wooden support structures and seal them.
 Many people do not realize that the top and bottom of many porch columns are open and accessible to honey bees.

 9. Police your bird houses and take them down when the nesting season is over.
 Honey bees often become established in bluebird and wood duck nest boxes.